 - I have to go food shopping becomes I get to go food shopping.

-- I have to go earn money (work) becomes I get to go earn money.
+- I have earn money (work) becomes I get earn money.

 - I have to eat healthy to lose weight becomes I get to eat healthy to lose weight.

-I’ll admit that this can feel a bit silly in the beginning:
+The second thing you may notice is that practicing it can feel a bit silly in the beginning:

 “Really?
 ‘I GET to go food shopping?!’
 That seems ridiculous.”

 Yet a main way we change limiting beliefs is by reprogramming our habits of thought.
-We work to shift our perspective.
+We create a perspective shift.
 And words are not just letters strung together; words are packed with emotion and innuendo and meaning.
 And this holds true for “I have to” versus “I get to.”

 I cover the power of victim v. creator mindsets in chapter 3 of Wild World, Joyful Heart, but for our purposes here: